 I have been trying to obtain some sort of compensation for the time and trouble I had to go to, a) in trying to sort out UPS to find and get the package to the right destination, and b) pacifying my client.
 I just cannot get through to anyone in UPS who will address my complaint.
 Does anyone have any ideas how to get a response to a complaint from this despicable organisation?

-Review about: Ups Priority Delivery Service.
+Product or Service Mentioned: Ups Priority Delivery Service.

 Reason of review: Problem with delivery.